konsumer/tagslide/README.md

 # Tagslide

 Basic event slideshow using AngularJS, easy to theme.
 Displays images and videos from Instagram.
 Synchronized, so the same thing shows on multiple computer-screens.
+Just post to Instagram with the tag, and it will show up.

 Here is a [demo](http://tagslide.herokuapp.com/) with the tag #tagslide.